Tylor1210/introCprogCourse/README.md

 Assignment: Assume guillotine has been assigned a positive integer value.
 Write an if statement that halves the value of guillotine if its current value is even. if ((guillotine % 2) == 0):
     guillotine = (guillotine / 2)

+Unit 3.2 Quiz
+Goal: Learn to use the if-else statement to encode mutually exclusive behavior.

+Assignment: Assume that the variable year is assigned a positive integer value.
+Write an if-else statement that assigns to days 366 if year is a leap year, otherwise, it assigns 365 to days.

+Note: Assume any year that is divisible by 4 with no remainder is a leap year.

+Question
+Assume the variable s has been assigned a string.
+Write code that displays "stop" if s is equal to "end".
+Otherwise, display "go".